BCCC Advisory Board

 Joe Fernandez

-Mr. Fernandez currently serves on the board of the Camino Real Regional Mobility Authority (CRRMA) for the City and County of El Paso.
+Mr. Fernandez has served on the board of the Camino Real Regional Mobility Authority (CRRMA) for the City and County of El Paso.
 The CRRMA is a collaborative partner in developing transportation solutions within the El Paso region with the goal of establishing a comprehensive transportation system to directly benefit the traveling public through the development of transportation alternatives.

 He previously served as the Chairman of the Housing Authority of El Paso, the El Paso Cable Communications Commission, United Way Board Member, EPISD Fund Board, Kiwanis President, Volunteer Police Association, past president for The Five Points Development Association and Junior Achievement.